Ironing Out The Facts About Iron

 - Legumes (beans, lentils, split peas, black-eyed peas, chickpeas, soybeans, etc.), nuts and related products such as tofu; and

 - Condiments including black-strap molasses and maple syrup.
 (Make sure you choose authentic maple syrup though.
 Many commercial maple syrups are little more than liquid sugar.)

 Too much of a good thing

-But remember that eating too many iron-rich foods can be as detrimental to our health as taking too high dose of an iron supplement.
+But before you go loading up on steak, make sure you proceed with caution, because eating too many iron-rich foods can be as detrimental to our health as taking too high dose of an iron supplement.

 When we take in too much iron, our bodies can’t easily dispose of it, and it ends up being stored in both our blood cells and our organs.

 High levels of iron have been linked to increased risk of cardiovascular disease, arthritis and other health conditions, in part because excess iron tends to oxidize causing free radicals.

 Free radicals then embark on a mission of destruction, contributing to wrinkles, dark spots and other signs of aging in their wake.

 Excess iron can also be revealed through hair loss, impotence and an increased risk of metabolic syndrome.

 Iron deficiency anemia http://www.nlm.nih.gov/medlineplus/ency/article/000584.htm